ansari-inc/0xtakeshi.github.io/docs/technology/technical_debt.md

 ## Strategy: Four Pillars to Mitigate AI-Driven Debt

-Organizations must implement preventative measures to ensure AI serves as a solution, not a hidden source of future expense.
+You must implement preventative measures to ensure AI serves as a solution, not a hidden source of future expense.
 Based on findings from the study, here are four critical strategic pillars to minimize new technical debt:

 ### 1. **Prioritize Traceability and Governance over Rapid Generation**